Weighted Discriminants and Mass Formulas for Number Fields: Tame Mass Formulas and Their Coefficients

 We now prove Theorem \ref{thm:mf-coeffs}.

 \begin{proof} Let $a$ be an integer relatively prime to $|\Gamma|$.
 Since $c$ is proper, there exists a pure mass formula $f_a$ for all primes congruent to $a$ modulo $|\Gamma|$, by Proposition \ref{prop:Kedlaya-cong}.
-This is unique, since if there were another such pure mass formula $f_a'$, then $f_a$ and $f_a'$ would be two different Laurent polynomials which agree at infinitely many values, which is impossible.
+There can be only one such pure mass formula, since if $f_a'$ were another, then $f_a$ and $f_a'$ would be two different Laurent polynomials which agree at infinitely many values, which is impossible.

+For convenience, we will assume from this point on that $c$ is a weighted discriminant counting function with weight function $w$.
+In the general case, we are dealing only with tame ramification (and thus cyclic ramification groups) and $c$ is proper.
+Thus $c$ depends only on a quantity similar to the overall weight for each conjugacy class of cyclic subgroups.
+The argument is then the same, but with the overall weights $\ow(C)$ replaced by these other quantities.